its-rajesh/dharmicwaves/content/posts/evr.md

 # Attacks on Hindu Culture

 He openly attacked Hindu festivals, temples, and scriptures.
-He **burned copies of the Ramayana** and held obscene public demonstrations to insult Hindu beliefs[12].
+He **burned copies of the Ramayana** and held obscene public demonstrations to insult Hindu beliefs.
 His writings like *"Suyamariyathai"* and *"Ramayana: A True Review"* insulted Hindu deities.

-But did he ever attack any other religion like this? **No.** Because his target was **India’s civilizational foundation — Hindu Dharma**.
+But did he ever attack any other religion like this? **No.** Because his target was **India’s civilizational foundation, Hindu Dharma**.

 ---